datasciencenw/datasciencenw.github.io/pages/data_science.md

 ---
 layout: misc
-title: Consulting
+title: Data Science
 ---

-We over consulting in the following areas
+We over data science services in the following areas

 <style>